cmp-202/ssh2shell/README.md

 [node.js](http://nodejs.org/) wrapper for [ssh2](https://github.com/mscdex/ssh2)

 *This class enables the following functionality:*
-* Sudo and sudo su password prompt detection and response using the users password.
 * Run multiple commands sequentially within the context of the previous commands result.
+* Sudo and sudo su handling.
-* Ability to respond to prompts from a command.
+* Ability to respond to prompts resulting from a command as it is being run.
-* Ability to check the current command and conditions within the response text from it before the next command is run.
+* Ability to check the current command and conditions within the response text before the next command is run.
-* Adding or removing command/s to be run based on the result of command/response tests.
+* Performing actions based on command/response tests like adding or removing commands, sending notifications or processing of command response text.
-* Progress messages: either static (on events) or dynamic in the callback functions.
+* See progress messages: either static (on events) or dynamic in the callback functions.
-* Full session response text available for processing in the onEnd callback function triggered when the connection is closed.
+* Use full session response text in the onEnd callback function triggered when the connection is closed.
-* Commands that are processed as notification messages to either the full session text or a message handler function and not processed in the shell.
+* Run commands that are processed as notification messages to either the full session text or a message handler function and not run in the shell.
 * Create bash scripts on the fly, run them and then remove them.
-* SSH tunneling to another server.
+* SSH tunnelling to another host using key or password authentication on either host.
+* Use different passwords for primary and secondary hosts when authenticating.

 Code:
 -----
 The Class is written in coffee script and can be found here: `./src/ssh2shell.coffee`.
-It is much easier reading the coffee script code instead of coffee script output javascript file `./lib/ssh2shell.js`.
+It has comments not found in the build output javascript file `./lib/ssh2shell.js`.

 Installation:
 ------------